Zero-knowledge secrets infrastructure

 Team Workspaces

 MCP for Claude Desktop and Cursor.
 HTTP proxy for any agent framework.
-CLI for scripts and CI/CD.
-Env injection for any process.
+Env injection for tools that read from environment variables.

 claude_desktop_config.json